Understanding Evidence in a Personal Injury Case

 Expert witnesses may testify about specific areas related to the case.
 The expert witness can help jurors understand technical matters.
 Expert witnesses may also introduce research and studies that support your allegations.

-If you’ve been injured in Texas, consult with a Houston personal injury lawyer to discuss your legal options and learn what evidence might be used in your case.
+If you’ve been injured in Houston, Texas, consult with a Houston personal injury lawyer to discuss your legal options and learn what evidence might be used in your case.